 Medical Withdrawal / Course Load Reduction

-Students who experience a significant medical or mental health condition, compromising the student's ability to effectively participate in their educational program, may request a complete withdrawal or a reduction (one or more, but not all courses for a semester) in their course loads without unnecessary academic penalty.
+Students who experience a significant and unforeseeable medical or mental health condition, compromising the student's ability to effectively participate in their educational program, may request a complete withdrawal or a reduction (one or more, but not all courses for a semester) in their course loads without unnecessary academic penalty.
 All requests will require documentation from a medical/mental health professional.

 A medical withdrawal/course load reduction from the university can be granted only for the current semester.
 The request must be presented to the committee prior to Monday of final exam week.